 The employment forecast for forensic psychologists in California looks to be quite healthy, and there should many a large number of positions opening in the coming years.
 Because the field encompasses many different areas, psychologists will be able to find work in a variety of different places.

 Working for law enforcement as a consultant is just one option.
 It’s also possible to work for the prison system, rehabilitating criminals, getting convicts ready for life on the outside, helping victims cope, and much more.
 It is also possible to go into teaching at schools that offer this area of study, and some forensic psychologists even teach those who are in law enforcement.

 Salary and Employment Facts for California Forensic Psychologists

 Forensic psychologists in California are able to make a substantial amount of money, which is important because of the cost of living in the state.
 The average salary for someone in California who is a forensic psychologist is $106,920 per year currently.

 California Forensic Psychology in the News

-The recent spate of arson that hit the Los Angeles area in January of 2012 is something that is getting forensic psychologists and other criminal behavior experts talking.
-One suspect has been linked to these crimes, and many specialists are now trying to learn more about the suspect and what might have caused the man to start all of those car fires.
-They are also interested in the copycat effect that can sometimes correlate with these types of crimes.
+Back in January of 2012, the Los Angeles area experienced a rash of car arson incidents that got forensic psychologists and other criminal behavior experts talking.
+One suspect was linked to the crimes, and many specialists spent countless hours learning more about the suspect and what might have caused the man to start all of those car fires.
+They also focused on the copycat effect that can sometimes correlate with these types of crimes.
 As a forensic psychologist, this is just one of the types of cases that you might have to work.